agtuary/agtuary-frontend-test/README.md

 In both input pages, the user must enter a value for every text box/input field.
 If they try to click `Back` without having entered something, an error must appear.
 If any error or validation message is visible to the user on that page, they cannot go `Back`.

 ### Results

+The results page is always visible to the user and dynamically updates based on what the user has inputted.

 #### Design